Subject to Change due to COVID-19

 FTC 210 Wildlife Techniques 1 (1)

 Eight hours of lecture and eighteen hours field and laboratory time.
 Part 1 of an introduction to standard methods and techniques for surveying, measuring, and monitoring wildlife populations are discussed, demonstrated, and practiced.
 Identification of mammals and birds by sight and sound.
 Fall.
-Prerequisite(s): FTC 200 Dendrology, FTC 202 Introduction to Surveying, and FTC 204, Introduction to Natural Resources Measurements
+Prerequisites: FTC 200, FTC 202, and FTC 204.

 FTC 211 Silviculture (3)